bollu/bollu.github.io/README.md

 - There's something great about the juxtaposition of the classic Christian scene with the glitch aesthetic.
 I'm unable to articulate _what_ it is that I so thoroughly enjoy about this image.

+- Fuck me, it turns out this is fascist art, goes by the genre of `fashwave`.
+  Pretty much everything else in this genre is trash, this is the sole 'cool looking' picture of the lot.

 # SSA as linear typed language